S3b4Bus0/souliss/README.md

 Souliss is a **networking framework** for interconnected Things, smart homes and automated appliances.
 It includes a network layer that gives virtualization over the communication media, an event based protocol and datastructure and user interfaces based on Android and openHAB.

-This repository contains the code that runs over *Arduino AVR and ESP8266* and the examples to getting started.
+This repository contains the code that runs over *Arduino AVR, ESP8266 and ESP32* and the examples to getting started.

 ## Getting Started